alpaka-group/llama/docs/pages/views.rst

     view(1, 2, 3)(color{}, g{}) = 1.0;

 The objects :cpp:`color{}` and :cpp:`g{}` are not used.
-The just serve as a way to specify the template arguments.
+They just serve as a way to specify the template arguments.
 A direct call of the :cpp:`operator()` is also possible and looks like this:

 .. code-block:: C++